Courses

 Course Requirements

 The course requirements listed below are designed to provide a solid, common foundation that is useful in all areas of genomic analysis.
 These course requirements have been kept to a minimum since all trainees will also have substantial course requirements from their major departments.
-However, approximately one course per quarter from the requirements listed below will be expected from the trainees until the course requirements are satisfied.
+However, approximately one course per quarter, taken for a grade, from the requirements listed below will be expected from the trainees until the course requirements are satisfied.
 In addition, the required ethics course must be taken by the end of the first year as a trainee.
-Trainees may petition to substitute an equivalent course, that they have already taken or plan to take, for any course listed below by simply showing substantial overlap in the covered material.

 1. Molecular Biology Fundamentals